June 28, 2023

 Our hiking styles are different enough that we are teaching each other new tricks out here.
 But things are still similar enough that we are pretty darn compatible.
 That was one of my biggest fears as we began this trip.
 But I needn’t have worried.
 Not for a second.

 After a few miles, we passed even more signs.
-This time they were from the BLM though, advising us there was a Peregrine falcon nesting area ahead that might lead to seasonal closures along the trail.
+This time, they were from the BLM, advising us of a Peregrine falcon nesting area ahead that might lead to seasonal closures along the trail.

 The falcon warning led us to discuss these endangered birds of prey, which often use the same nesting site year after year.
 We didn’t see any birds though.
 The only thing of note were the pinecones lining the trail, which reminded me of small pineapples.